Short Sealand: Development

 In the immediate aftermath of the Second World War, conventional wisdom amongst operators and aircraft manufacturers alike held that the flying boats still had a relevant role to play in multiple niches.
-Shorts was a particularly active participant in the field, producing the Short Sandringham, a de-militarised conversion of the wartime Short Sunderland maritime patrol aircraft, which was proving itself in various corners of the world, while also undertaking the development of the Short Solent, essentially an improved derivative of the Sunderland for the civilian sector.
-One of the company's designers, C. T. P. Lipscomb, examined the prospects for building three different sizes of flying boat; these concepts were referred to as SA.6 (small), SA.7 (medium) and SA.8 (large), respectively.
+Shorts was a particularly active participant in the field, producing the Short Sandringham, a de-militarised conversion of the wartime Short Sunderland maritime patrol aircraft, which was proving itself in various corners of the world, while also undertaking the development of the Short Solent, an improved derivative of the Sunderland for the civilian sector.
+One of the company's designers, C. T. P. Lipscomb, examined the prospects for building three sizes of flying boat; these concepts were referred to as SA.6 (small), SA.7 (medium) and SA.8 (large).

 The compact SA.6 concept appeared to have considerable sales potential, being sized as to facilitate its use from inland lakes and other bodies of water.
-During July 1946, the company announced its intention to produce the SA.6, assigning it the name Sealand, as a five-seven passenger commercial amphibious aircraft.
-Design work was divided between the company's Rochester and Belfast facilities, the former worked on the hull and tail unit while the latter focused on the wing and engine configuration.
+During July 1946, the company announced its intention to produce the SA.6, assigning it the name Sealand, as a five to seven passenger, commercial amphibious aircraft.
+Design work was divided between the company's Rochester and Belfast facilities, the former worked on the hull and tail unit while the latter designed the wing and engine configuration.
 The design drew greatly upon the larger Solent, but also incorporated the latest advances in structural design, including the use of draw-sunk stiffeners for the ribs and bulkheads.
-Additionally, the wing of the Sealand was given a higher aspect ratio than the Solent to improve both its rate of climb and efficiency in cruise flight.
+The wing of the Sealand was given a higher aspect ratio than the Solent to improve its rate of climb and efficiency in cruise flight.

-On 19 January 1948, the prototype Sealand was launched; it performed its maiden flight three days later from the waters of Belfast Lough, piloted by Shorts' Chief Test Pilot, Harold Piper.
-Having been initially flown from the water, as it lacked its undercarriage and several other pieces of equipment, the prototype was quickly furnished with remaining elements and flown to Sydenham Airport to commence land-based testing.
+On 19 January 1948, the prototype Sealand was launched; it performed its maiden flight three days later from the waters of Belfast Lough, piloted by Shorts' Chief test pilot, Harold Piper.
+Having been flown from the water, as it lacked its undercarriage and several other pieces of equipment, the prototype was quickly furnished with remaining elements and flown to Sydenham Airport to commence land-based testing.
 One early modification was the lowing of its engines, which was changed to reduce the unduly high interference drag induced by their original position.
-Despite intentions to construct a second prototype powered by an alternative engine, the Alvis Leonides radial engine, as difficulties procuring the de Havilland Gipsy Queen 70-3 engines had been anticipated, no Sealands were ever built with the Alvis powerplant.
+Despite intentions to construct a second prototype powered by an alternative engine, the Alvis Leonides radial engine, as difficulties procuring the de Havilland Gipsy Queen 70–3 engines had been anticipated, no Sealands were built with the Alvis powerplant.
 Quantity production of the type was sanctioned by the Ministry of Civil Aviation in mid-1949.